Azametzin/100-days-of-code/log.md

 ### Day 17: Wednesday, January 31, 2018

 Today I finished all the logical part of the FCC project!
 Working fine.
 Tomorow I'm going to apply the design.

+### Day 18: Thursday, February 1, 2018

+Finished layout aspects and minor issues of the project.
+Released and going forward.

+### Day 19: Friday, February 2, 2018

+Started the next project and checked about different ways to get API data.